secretstartups/handbook/business-technology/data-team/data-catalog/self-managed/index.html.md

 ---
 ## Self-Managed

-**SELF-MANAGED** is an edition of GitLab that customers manage within their own environment and not within GitLab SaaS.
+**SELF-MANAGED** is a deployment of GitLab that customers manage within their own environment and not within GitLab SaaS.
 This handbook page on [Choosing between GitLab SaaS and self-managed subscriptions](https://about.gitlab.com/features/) provides a great overview of these two editions.

 * Customer Implementations are identified as an Instance.
 An Instance can have multiple Installations, ie DEV and PROD.
 Each Installation may be hosted on different servers.
 * Subscriptions are assigned at the Instance level and determine the Application Features available.
 Instance is the highest level of the Self-Managed License so, the features are cascaded down from there.
 [GitLab self-managed subscription](https://docs.gitlab.com/ee/subscriptions/self_managed/#gitlab-self-managed-subscription) provides a great overview of the GitLab self-managed subscription and how it is administered.